Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 A will

-Note: A will doesn’t cover jointly-owned accounts or retirement accounts and life insurance policies with designated beneficiaries.
-In these situations, the ownership (i.e. titling) or beneficiary designations supersede the will.
+Crucial note: A will does not cover jointly-owned accounts or retirement accounts and life insurance with designated beneficiaries.
+The beneficiary designation supersedes the will.

-Example: Let’s say you have a 401(k) through work and you name a sibling or a parent as the beneficiary.
-Then, down the road, you get married and start a family, but you forget to update your beneficiaries.
-If you pass away, your 401(k) will go to the named beneficiary even if your will states that you want this money going to your partner.
+Example: Let's say you name a sibling as the beneficiary of your 401(k).
+Later, you get married and start a family but forget to update the beneficiary.
+If you pass away, that 401(k) goes to your sibling, even if your will says it should go to your partner.

-An HCPOA names someone to make medical decisions for you (again, your “agent”) if you’re unable to.
-Without it, medical professionals may make decisions on your behalf without consulting your family.
-Advance directives are instructions outlining the care you want (or don’t want) in specific situations, such as end-of-life care.
+This names an agent to make medical decisions for you.
+Without it, medical professionals may make choices without consulting your family.
+You can also include advance directives to outline the care you want or don't want.

 A revocable trust